 Why do Muslims fast?
 Harm to health or healing from diseases?
-Muslims strictly observe traditions and covenants Muslim fasting when you can eat.
+Muslims strictly observe traditions and covenants.
+Muslim fasting when you can eat.

-There are two main prescriptions for fasting:
+There are two main requirements of fasting:

 1. Follow the rules of fasting sincerely from dawn to dusk